 Rather than bore you with details of the constant wallpaper scraping and other real-life, highly repetitive, and very zen activities of new home ownership (maybe I should blog about it?!), I’m going to talk about doughnuts instead.
 AW YEAH.
 Glazes and sprinkles and yums and AALLLLLL that.
 Let’s do it.

 My bud Ashley from The Edible Perspective is an expert on the subject of doughnut making and even better, she knows her way around some higher vibe doughnut making as well.
 So she developed, tested and photographed a book‘s worth of content about it and the results are so, so great.
-I had a doughnut pan kind of languishing in the back of a cupboard for a long-ass time.
-I had bought the cookbook from a very high profile bakery with the hopes of executing their healthed-up doughnuts at home.
+I had a doughnut pan kind of languishing in the back of a cupboard for a long time.
+I had bought the cookbook from a very high profile bakery with the hopes of executing their doughnuts at home.
 So I bought the pan and tried the recipes out.
-Multiple attempts and total BS results each time.
-I’m not saying I’m an expert or anything (and neither would Martha apparently)(PS: COME ON), but I do know my way around a kitchen and some of the more freaky-funky-granola-type ingredients.
-I finally reasoned that the problem lied in the recipes themselves, and that some things should be left to the pros.
+Multiple attempts and totally disappointing results each time.
+Always such a bummer!

 VEGAN AND GF MAPLE DOUGHNUTS WITH SALTED ALMOND BUTTER GLAZE

 From Baked Doughnuts for Everyone by Ashley McLaughlin

 NOTES: I went in with chopped pecans and pumpkin seeds to top mine (nature’s sprinkles!), but cacao nibs, chopped dried cherries or any other nut/seed would be lovely.
 Also, you need a donut pan for this recipe!